ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservices.md

   years:  2016, 2018

-lastupdated: "2018-05-07"
+lastupdated: "2018-05-23"

 ---

-# Ordering, viewing, and removing services for vCenter Server instances
+# Ordering, viewing, and removing services for vCenter Server with Hybridity Bundle instances

-You can order services for your VMware vCenter Server instances, such as a disaster recovery solution.
-When you no longer need these services, you can remove them from your instances.
+You can order services for your VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle instance, such as a disaster recovery solution.
+When you no longer need these services, you can remove them from your instance.

-## Available services for vCenter Server instances
+## Available services for vCenter Server with Hybridity Bundle instances

 The service installation and removal process is automated.
 After you select to install or remove a service, all the procedures for the successful installation or removal of the service are completed automatically.

-The following services are available to vCenter Server instances.
+The following services are available to vCenter Server with Hybridity Bundle instances.

+### F5 on IBM Cloud

+This service optimizes performance and ensures availability and security for applications with the F5 BIG-IP Virtual Edition (VE).
+You can now install multiple instances of this service as needed.

+When you order this service, configure the following settings:
+* **Name**: Specify a unique name for the service instance to distinguish it from the additional service instances that you might install later.
+* **License Model**: Select **Good**, **Better**, or **Best** according to your requirements.
+For more information about what is provided for each license option, click **Learn More** on the **F5 on IBM Cloud** service card.
+* **Maximum Bandwidth**:  The maximum data transfer rate for the network connection.

+For more information, see [Managing F5 on {{site.data.keyword.cloud_notm}}](../services/managing_f5.html).

 ### FortiGate Security Appliance on IBM Cloud